 According to the Biographical Dictionary of Philadelphia Architects: 1700-1930, the headquarters for the new North City Trust Company was the twenty-first project for the partnership.
 Fifteen of those were new buildings and the remainder were "alterations and additions."
-The fifteen new projects were a variety of types: nine were commercial, four were residential and two were mixed use.56 A new façade for the Thompson Spa Building at 712 Chestnut St. and a new building for the Jaffe & Son store at 1226 Chestnut St. are the most notable, and share a large arched opening over the door with the North City Trust building.
-The brief mention of the North City Trust building appearing in the "Activities in Real Estate" column of the Philadelphia Inquirer, followed by the rendering of the building on the Sunday, October 26, 1930 "Page
+The fifteen new projects were a variety of types: nine were commercial, four were residential and two were mixed use.56 A new façade for the Thompson Spa Building at 712 Chestnut St. and a new building for the Jaffe & Son store at 1226 Chestnut St. are the most notable, and share a large arched opening over the door with the North City building.
+Trust The brief mention of the North City Trust building appearing the Estate" "Activities in Real column of the Philadelphia followed by Inquirer, rendering of the building on the Sunday, October 26, 1930 "Page